dotnet/upgrade-assistant/CONTRIBUTING.md

 ### Other services

 - [`IUpgradeReadyCheck`](src/common/Microsoft.DotNet.UpgradeAssistant.Abstractions/IUpgradeReadyCheck.cs) implementations are used by the `CurrentProjectSelectionStep` to validate that projects are able to be meaningfully upgraded by Upgrade Assistant and can be successfully loaded.
+Ready checks can indicate that a project either represents unsupported scenarios (but the tool can run anyhow and will partially work) or that the project cannot be upgraded at all.
+Current ready check implementations include:
+  - [`CanLoadProjectFile`](src/components/Microsoft.DotNet.UpgradeAssistant/Checks/CanLoadProjectFile.cs) verifies that the project can be successfully loaded (the project file is well-formed and necessary imports are present).
+  - [`CentralPackageManagementCheck`](src/components/Microsoft.DotNet.UpgradeAssistant/Checks/CentralPackageManagementCheck.cs) confirms that central NuGet package version management isn't in use as this is not yet supported by Upgrade Assistant.
+  - [`MultiTargetFrameworkCheck`](src/components/Microsoft.DotNet.UpgradeAssistant/Checks/MultiTargetFrameworkCheck.cs) ensures that SDK-style projects being upgraded have a `<TargetFramework>` property rather than a `<TargetFrameworks>` property as multiple TFMs are not yet supported.
+  - [`WcfServerCheck`](src/components/Microsoft.DotNet.UpgradeAssistant/Checks/WcfServerCheck.cs) checks whether WCF server-side APIs (like ServiceHost) are in use as these project types often cannot be upgraded very well.
+Because it is possible for Upgrade Assistant to run on such a project (it will just leave the WCF server code unchanged), this check can be bypassed.
+  - [`WebFormsCheck`](src/components/Microsoft.DotNet.UpgradeAssistant/Checks/WebFormsCheck.cs) checks for WebForms usage as WebForms projects cannot be upgraded very usefully by the tool.
+Because it is possible for Upgrade Assistant to run on a WebForms project (it will just ignore all the WebForms dependencies), this check can be bypassed.
+  - [`VisualBasicRazorTemplateCheck`](src/extensions/vb/Microsoft.DotNet.UpgradeAssistant.Extensions.VisualBasic/VisualBasicRazorTemplateCheck.cs) checks for the existence of vbhtml views in the project since vbhtml is unsupported on .NET Core.
+Because projects with these dependencies can still be upgraded (the VB Razor views will just be ignored), this check can be bypassed.
 - [Roslyn analyzers and code fix providers](src/extensions/default/analyzers) are used by the `SourceUpdaterStep` and `RazorUpdaterStep` to identify patterns in source code that users will need to update and, if a code fix provider is available, will automatically make those fixes.
 Extensions can add their own analyzers and code fix providers to extend this functionality.

 ### TFM selection